-Gonzalo is one of the more experienced riders into power meter training as he has been training with power for the last three years (SRM, Ergomo and now PowerTap SL).
-What he was looking for was a training program that could motivate him for training to cycling races of 80-90km.
+Gonzalo is one of the more experienced riders in power meter training as he has been training with power for the last three years (SRM, Ergomo, and now PowerTap SL).
+He was looking for a training program that could motivate him for training to cycling races of 80-90km.

-Motivation is the cornerstone in many riders training program, because even the best program will end up as a failure if the rider is not motivated.
-I guess a part of the predicted progress can be explained by motivation.
+Motivation is the cornerstone in many riders’ training programs because even the best program will fail if the rider is not motivated.
+So I guess a part of the predicted progress can be explained by motivation.
 A motivated rider trains harder and obtains better results than a non-motivated rider.
-Thus, my challenge was to motivate Gonzalo and keep track of his performance during the 12 weeks.
+Thus, my challenge was motivating Gonzalo and keeping track of his performance during the 12 weeks.

 Focus on Aerobic Power

-I decided to focus on 5 and 20min maximum power in the first 6 weeks and then work harder with anaerobic power in the last 6 weeks.
+I decided to focus on 5 and 20min maximum power in the first 6 weeks and then work harder with anaerobic capacity in the last six weeks.

-I prefer to build a great aerobic base instead of just working on the anaerobic stuff from the very beginning.
-The reason for this is that it takes longer to build an optimal aerobic engine than anaerobic endurance.
-It is quite fast to train anaerobic endurance to a relative high level compared to the time it takes to optimize maximum oxygen consumption.
+I prefer to build a tremendous aerobic base instead of just working on the anaerobic stuff from the beginning.
+This is because it takes longer to make an optimal aerobic engine than anaerobic endurance.
+It is pretty fast to train anaerobic endurance to a relatively high level compared to the time it takes to optimize maximum oxygen consumption.

 Well, but he asked for more anaerobic endurance and sprinting power?

-Like all the other riders in this project Gonzalo had to struggle with intervals three times a week.
-In the first couple of week it was two days with intervals and on Sundays he participated in some duathlon events of 2hrs duration.
-The following weeks were with intervals on Tuesdays, Thursdays and Saturdays.
+Like all the other riders in this project, Gonzalo struggled with intervals three times a week.
+In the first couple of weeks, it was two days with intervals, and on Sundays, he participated in some duathlon events of 2hrs duration.
+The following weeks were with intervals on Tuesdays, Thursdays, and Saturdays.